JLHerreraCortijo/drc_elections/README.md

  For each era, it fits separate linear models to determine the trends in nightlight intensity.
  The calculated trends are then combined into a single dataset, providing insights into changes in nightlight intensity over time.
 Similar calculations are performed for both the original nightlight data and the modified dataset where nightlight values below 30 are set to zero.
-This helps to understand the impact of low-intensity nightlight values on overall trends.